Solale5/BankApp/backend/readme.md

     PS: the link provided in the email should be the frontend endpoint that the user will access to verify the email.
 Frontend should fire a request to the backend to verify the email.
   - the user information and the signupToken will be provided in the body of the response.

+##

 #### User Email Verification

 - ##### Endpoint: host/api/clients/verify/{{signupToken}}

 <br>
-PS: the signupToken would be sent in the verification email.
+PS: the signupToken would be sent in the verification email which should be used here

 - ##### Request Type: POST

 - #### Response of the request:
   - `Email verifified successfully` will be provided on success and other messages on failure according to the error <br>

+##

 #### User Login